vinhmai570/EcommerceHCMUE/README.md

 ## About Project

-This projec is Course projects for e-commerce course in HCMUE
+This projec is Coursework projects for e-commerce course in HCMUE

 ## Requirements
 * php 7.4